Art review: Graham Rich, Paul Furneaux and Anna S King, Pittenweem Arts Festival

-The invited artists at Pittenweem Arts Festvial all deliver beautiful and throught-provoking work, writes Duncan Macmillan
+The invited artists at Pittenweem Arts Festival all deliver beautiful and throught-provoking work, writes Duncan Macmillan

 Graham Rich Old Town Hall, Pittenweem *****